crewpvp/skcrew/docs/content/modules/requests/effects.en.md

 ```

 {{% notice style="warning" %}}
-Suspends the main thread for the duration of the request, use wisely.
+Block the main thread for the duration of the request, use wisely.
 {{% /notice %}}